v8/v8.dev/src/features/weak-references.md

 After hearing about these new capabilities, it might be tempting to `WeakRef` All The Things™.
 However, that’s probably not a good idea.
 Some things are explicitly _not_ good use cases for `WeakRef`s and finalizers.

 In general, avoid writing code that depends on the garbage collector cleaning up a `WeakRef` or calling a finalizer at any predictable time — [it can’t be done](https://github.com/tc39/proposal-weakrefs#a-note-of-caution)!
-Moreover, whether an object is garbage-collectible at all may depend on implementation details, such as the representation of closures, that are both subtle and may differ between different versions of V8.
+Moreover, whether an object is garbage-collectible at all may depend on implementation details, such as the representation of closures, that are both subtle and may differ across JavaScript engines and even between different versions of the same engine.

 For example, don’t place important logic in the code path of a finalizer.
 There’s no way to predict _when_, or even _if_, a given finalizer gets called.
 It’s best to think of `WeakRef`s and finalizers as **progressive enhancement**: it’s nice if your custom finalizer code runs, but your program should still work without it.